Sample-Efficient and Surrogate-Based Design Optimization of Underwater Vehicle Hulls: Related Work

 There are multiple aspects where these studies leave opportunities for improvement.
-First, the physics used for flow evolution is either a laminar or simple turbulence model.
+First, the physics used for flow evolution is either a laminar or simple turbulence model like $k$-$\omega$ or $k$-$\epsilon$.
 Real-world UUV design problems need more complex turbulence modeling; for instance, one study on the design of real-world UUVs \cite{jones2016rans} found that the $k$-$\omega$ SST turbulence model predicted closest to the ground-truth data from their experiments.
 We did not find works that attempted to approximate flow behavior or its effect while leveraging $k$-$\omega$ SST as a turbulence model.
 Second, the aforementioned works on CFD surrogate modeling either used small airfoils and 2D shapes, which do not reflect the actual complexity involved in surrogate creation for real-world designs.
-For 3D design scenarios, there are numerous issues with CFD surrogate modeling, from meshing issues, to the evaluation time per sample, the number of samples that can be generated in a reasonable time, etc.
+In the realm of 3D real-world design scenarios, CFD surrogate modeling encounters several significant challenges.
+These include complexities in mesh generation, which affect the accuracy and resolution of the model.
+Additionally, the computational burden is notable, particularly in terms of the time required to evaluate each sample.
+There is also a practical limit on the number of samples that can be generated within a reasonable timeframe, which can impact the comprehensiveness and reliability of the surrogate model.